-The Register is intended to provide a snapshot of the known distribution of rare plants up to the end of December 2015.
-Many of the records are old, and at low (typically 10km) resolution.
-However, it was considered important to produce a document now as a springboard for further recording.
+The Register is intended to provide a snapshot of the known distribution of rare plants up to the end of December 2019.
+Some records are now somewhat old, and at low (typically 10km) resolution.
+However, it was considered important to include some of these records as a springboard for further recording.